Oldes/Rebol-OpenCV/README.md

 # Rebol/OpenCV

-Initial implementation of the OpenCV extension for [Rebol3](https://github.com/Oldes/Rebol3).
+Initial implementation of the OpenCV extension for [Rebol3](https://github.com/Oldes/Rebol3) (3.14.0 or newer).

 So far it is considered just like a proof of concept and tested only on macOS with [OpenCV installed using homebrew](https://formulae.brew.sh/formula/opencv)!